AIRASPI Build Log

 python3 /usr/share/edgetpu/examples/classify_image.py --model /usr/share/edgetpu/examples/models/mobilenet_v2_1.0_224_inat_bird_quant_edgetpu.tflite --label /usr/share/edgetpu/examples/models/inat_bird_labels.txt --image /usr/share/edgetpu/examples/images/bird.bmp

-Portainer
+Portainer (Optional)

-Install portainer
+Install Portainer:

 docker volume create portainer_data